 Get Well Messages for a Serious Illness

-When someone is seriously ill or has a terminal illness, it’s hard to know what to say.
+When someone is seriously ill or has a terminal illness, it’s hard to find the right words to say.
 And that’s okay.
 A simple expression of your care is very appropriate.
-Here are some thoughts about what you might say—and avoid saying—when wishing get well for a serious illness.
+Here are some positive thoughts about what you might say—and ones to avoid saying—when sharing kind words for a serious illness.

-Be straightforward when you say Get Well.
-It’s okay to be honest about your feelings and theirs.
-Candidly sharing your thoughts can mean a lot.
+It’s okay to be honest about your feelings.
+Candidly sharing your thoughts can mean a lot:

 - I’m so sorry to hear you’re unwell.
 I hope you’re surrounded by the people who care about you most while you recover.